enricorox/USTAR/README.md

 See the help `./ustar -h` for details.

-## How to validate the output?
+## How to validate the output
-You can check that the output file contains the same kmers of your multi-fasta file with your preferred kmer counter (just ignore counts because they are in a different file).
+You can check that the output file contains the same kmers of your bcalm file with your preferred kmer counter.

 You can even check that counts are correct with `./validate <kmer-size> <your-multi-fasta> <ustar-kmers-output>` where `<ustar-kmers-output>` is the output using `ustar` whit `-e kmers`.